KlingonDragon/notebook/TV-Film Watch Orders/Star Trek.md

 ² Note: I have simplified the overlaps between TNG, DS9, VOY, and the TNG Films to whole seasons.

+³ Note: While this filme has scenes set in another time, the bulk of it occurs at this point

-³ Note: I have inserted the Kelvin Timeline Films here as this is the point in the Prime Timeline that the Prime timeline events of the first film take place.
+⁴ Note: I have inserted the Kelvin Timeline Films here as this is the point in the Prime Timeline that the Prime timeline events of the first film take place.